OPM/ResInsight/Documentation/UsersGuide/UsersGuide.md

 The main input data is
 `*.GRID` and `*.EGRID` files along with their `*.INIT` and restart files `*.XNNN` and `*.UNRST`.
-ResInsight have support for selected parts of Eclipse input files, often called `.grdecl`, and can read grid information and the corresponding cell property data sets.
+ResInsight also supports selected parts of Eclipse input files, often called `.grdecl`, and can read grid information and the corresponding cell property data sets.

 ResInsight has been co-developed by Statoil, Ceetron Solutions AS, and Ceetron AS with the aim to provide a versatile tool for professionals who need to visualize and process reservoir models.